 Students applying for the Honors Program also automatically apply for the University’s highest academic scholarships: the President’s, Honors Regents’, and International President’s Scholarships.

 Qualifying Advanced Placement, International Baccalaureate, College in the Schools, and Postsecondary Option courses may satisfy Honors Program requirements, and/or be granted credit.
-Contact Academic Advising or the Honors Program director for further information.
+Contact Academic Advising for further information.

 Students may enter the Honors Program at any point in their academic career, so long as they have the time left to complete the 28 credits needed to satisfy the Honors requirements.
 This usually means by the start of their junior year.